OverGravy/FastlaneFury/README.md

 - Pressing 'p' again resume the game.
 - Pressing 'esc' will close the game.
 - Pressing 'space' will spawn a car.
+- Pressing 'm' a configuration menu will appear.

 # Future feature

 - User will be able to zoom on a singol car.
-- There will be a menu to change some option.
 - Car will have a much realistic movement.
 - There will be a menu to change some option about the car and visualization.
 - There will be different type of veicle and by loading data from a file there will be different veicle with different statistics.
+- There will be some information that will work as button on the bottom of the screen.

 # Actual problem

 - I'm still not able to load different font from the default one.
-- Pause function kill the program.
 - Sometime due to a thread problem closing the game crash it;
-- If you pause the game to fast it will crash
 - Still need a litte bit of work on the car movement.

 # Tips